intel/llvm/sycl/doc/EnvironmentVariables.md

-# Overview
+# Environment Variables

-This file describes environment variables that are having effect on DPC++ compiler and runtime.
+This document describes environment variables that are having effect on DPC++ compiler and runtime.

-# Controlling DPC++ RT
+## Controlling DPC++ RT

 **Warning:** the environment variables described in this document are used for development and debugging of DPC++ compiler and runtime.
 Their semantics are